notepad-plus-plus/npp-usermanual/content/docs/editing.md

         * `As Integers` means that `10` will sort as being bigger than `2`
         * `As Decimals (Comma)` means it will recognize `10,234` and `9,876` as decimal numbers and sort them numerically
         * `As Decimals (Dot)` means it will recognize `10.234` and `9.876` as decimal numbers and sort them numerically
-        * `Randomly` means that the selected lines will be placed in a random order, not determined by the characters or values on the line (added in v7.9)
         * NOTE: Sorting is performed with the assumption that all line-endings in the file are uniform and match the current selection for the file being edited -- the quickest way to check that selection is to glance at the status bar, where the current line-ending type is shown either as `Windows (CR LF)`, `Unix (LF)` or `Macintosh (CR)`.
 It might be desirable to check the line-ending types in your file before executing a sorting operation, and use the `Edit > EOL Conversion >` choices or right-click on the Stataus Bar's EOL indicator to fix the line endings if necessary.
         * NOTE: If a [Column Mode](./#column-mode-column-editor) selection is active, the sort will re-order all the lines included in the selection, but the sort key (the text that decides the sort order) will be limited to what is inside the column selection.
 If the keys are identical on two lines, then the order of those two lines will not change (even if text outside of the selected key columns is different).
 * `Comment/Uncomment >` ⇒ submenu with actions that add or remove comment syntax, based on the file's **Language** selection